MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 Set this option to 0 to disable patching the Qt5Core library.

+`lib-<NAME> = 1 or 0` (optional)

+Options that starts with `lib-` are interpreted as libraries that need to be added to or removed from deployment.
+Set to 1 to ensure the library is deployed or 0 to skip deployment.

 `artefacts` (optional)

 Additional list of files that will be installed by the recipe but are not picked up automatically.